 originally in the (now demolished) monastery of Sant'Egidio.
 The legend

-of the origins of Santa Maria Maggiore in Rome is depicted in the predella
+of the origin of Santa Maria Maggiore in Rome is depicted in the predella

-- a miraculous fall of snow marked the outline of the church.
+- a miraculous fall of snow which miraculously marked the outline of the church

 A photo taken around 1880

 Built 1482/84 to Renaissance-style designs by Francesco di Cristoforo